magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-1.md

 <!--- ENGCOM-7752-->

-*  The code that supports closing the mini cart has been refactored to remove the `closeSidebar` function.The appropriate click binding has been added to the `[data-action="close"]` element. _Fix submitted by lumnn in pull request [28906](https://github.com/magento/magento2/pull/28906)_.
+*  The code that supports closing the mini cart has been refactored to remove the `closeSidebar` function.
+The appropriate click binding has been added to the `[data-action="close"]` element. _Fix submitted by lumnn in pull request [28906](https://github.com/magento/magento2/pull/28906)_.
 [GitHub-29161](https://github.com/magento/magento2/issues/29161)

 <!--- ENGCOM-7585-->